 Creating wealth is not the hardest part, the hardest part is educating the next generations on how to manage this wealth.
 According to the Williams Group wealth consultancy, 70% of wealthy families lose their wealth by the second generation while a whopping 90% lose it by the third.

 Generational wealth is not about creating enough money to allow your children’s children to sit around all day, it’s about passing wealth down for generations to come to make the world a better place and empower the family tree.
-Generational wealth is not about materialism or consumerism, it should be about financial education and philanthropy.
+It's not about materialism or consumerism, it should be about financial education and philanthropy.
 Consider how important generational wealth is to you before embarking on building wealth for future generations.

 The key steps to building generational wealth